 Students enrolled in Directing (TH 426 and TH 526) present 10-minute plays and cuttings from full-length plays throughout the academic year.
 Consult the Student Production Call Board for additional information.

-In addition to these department performance groups, theatre students often perform in scenes from the playwriting program in the English Department and the annual presentation of The Vagina Monologues.
+In addition to these department performance groups, theatre students often perform in scenes from the playwriting program in the English Department.

 STUDENT EMPLOYMENT OPPORTUNITIES